Improving the junction at Sussex Gardens and Edgware Road for pedestrians and cyclists

 What does this mean: Our proposals include new cycle signals to help cyclists move through the junction.
 Cyclists turning right both into and out of Edgware Road, would do so in two ‘stages’ under the protection of cycle only signals.

-VincentStops asked 6 months ago
+VincentStops asked about 1 year ago

 On the traffic signal poles there will be small lights at eye level for cyclists.
 These signals will go green 4s before traffic starts.
 This helps cyclists to get moving in a stable manner ahead of traffic and be more visible to those cars wishing to turn left.